 A traditional sales funnel template looks something like this:

 Top of funnel: generate leads

 At this point in the funnel, you’re simply trying to reach as many people as possible.
 It’s like casting a wide net in the ocean and scooping up as many fish as you can trap.

 You can collect leads in numerous ways, such as by making cold calls, inviting website visitors to sign up for your email list, and connecting with prospects on social media.

 The top of the funnel is designed for capturing as much information about prospective customers as possible.
 It’s often called the “Awareness” stage because it’s the point at which you make potential customers aware of your brand.

-For instance, if you collect email addresses after offering a free download, you might follow up with subscribers with a drip email campaign.
+For instance, if you collect email addresses after offering a free download, you might follow up with contacts with a drip-email campaign.
 You’ll explain what you offer, detail the value you’ve created through your online courses, and offer compelling reasons for those subscribers to buy your digital products.

 However, you have no way of knowing why those people came into contact with your business in the first place.

 When you move to the middle of the funnel, you start nurturing leads to encourage them to become customers.
 You might invite them to attend a free webinar, show them a preview of your course, or offer a promotional discount or coupon.